ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

 request.
 As an external contributor, this happens via a fork on github.
 Members of the development team will review the code and may make suggestions for changes.
-Once the code is acceptable, it will be merged into Lewis' master branch and become a part of the distribution.
+Once the code is acceptable, it will be merged into Lewis' main branch and become a part of the distribution.

 If a second interface is added to a device, either using a different interface type or the same but with different commands, the interface